Top 8 Travel Scams to Watch Out For

 How to avoid it: Remember that even the smallest piece of souvenir comes with a price.
 If something is offered to you for free, refuse it because chances are, you’ll be asked to shell out more money for donations or whatever purpose.

-Traveling safely entails awareness of potential dangers (including scams) and going with your gut.
+Traveling safely entails awareness of potential dangers (including travel scams) and going with your gut.
 If your instinct tells you something is probably a scam, move forward and walk away.

 Leave a Comment